aws-samples/aws-eks-deep-learning-benchmark/README.md

 The ImageNet dataset is provided by http://www.image-net.org/ .
 You will need to register and download the following files from the original dataset: ILSVRC2012_img_train.tar.gz and ILSVRC2012_img_val.tar.gz.
 This contains the original 1.28M images among 1000 classes.
 Use the scripts provided in [utils](https://github.com/aws-samples/deep-learning-models/tree/master/utils/tensorflow) directory to process the ImageNet images to create TF Records for Tensorflow.

-//TODO: is there a way to share S3 dataset to publicly?
-That will simplify user's setup

 Create an S3 bucket and upload training and validation dataset to buckets like this.

 ```